onzfonz/comp227/src/content/5/en/part5c.md

 ### Frontend integration tests

 In the previous part of the course material, we wrote integration tests for the backend that tested its logic and connected the database through the API provided by the backend.
-When writing these tests, we made the conscious decision not to write unit tests, as the code for that backend is fairly simple, and it is likely that bugs in our application occur in more complicated scenarios than unit tests are well suited for.
+When writing these tests, we made the conscious decision **not to write unit tests**, as the code for that backend is fairly simple, and *it is likely that bugs in our application occur in more complicated scenarios* than what would be discovered via our unit tests.

 So far all of our tests for the frontend have been unit tests that have validated the correct functioning of individual components.
-Unit testing is useful at times, but even a comprehensive suite of unit tests is not enough to validate that the application works as a whole.
+Unit testing is useful at times, but ***even a comprehensive suite of unit tests is not enough to validate that the application works as a whole***.

 We could also make integration tests for the frontend.
-Integration testing tests the collaboration of multiple components.
+**Integration testing** tests the collaboration of multiple components.
 It is considerably more difficult than unit testing, as we would have to for example mock data from the server.
-We chose to concentrate on making end-to-end tests to test the whole application.
+We will concentrate on making end-to-end tests to test the whole application.
-We will work on the end-to-end tests in the last chapter of this part.
+We will work on the end-to-end tests in the next section.

 ### Snapshot testing

-Jest offers a completely different alternative to "traditional" testing called [snapshot](https://facebook.github.io/jest/docs/en/snapshot-testing.html) testing.
+Jest offers a completely different alternative to "traditional" testing called [**snapshot**](https://facebook.github.io/jest/docs/en/snapshot-testing.html) testing.
-The interesting feature of snapshot testing is that developers do not need to define any tests themselves, it is simple enough to adopt snapshot testing.
+The interesting feature of snapshot testing is that **developers do not need to define any tests themselves**, it is simple enough to adopt snapshot testing.

 The fundamental principle is to compare the HTML code defined by the component after it has changed to the HTML code that existed before it was changed.

 If the snapshot notices some change in the HTML defined by the component, then either it is new functionality or a "bug" caused by accident.
 Snapshot tests notify the developer if the HTML code of the component changes.
 The developer has to tell Jest if the change was desired or undesired.
-If the change to the HTML code is unexpected, it strongly implies a bug, and the developer can become aware of these potential issues easily thanks to snapshot testing.
+*If the change to the HTML code is unexpected, it strongly implies a bug,* and the developer can become aware of these potential issues easily thanks to snapshot testing.

 </div>